 If you are familiar with DevOps, you likely have a good idea of what DevSecOps might entail.

-DevSecOps means Development, Security, and Operations; it’s a framework that integrates security into all phases of the SDLC with the aim of boosting overall application security.
+DevSecOps means Development, Security, and Operations; it’s a framework that integrates security into all phases of the software development life cycle (SDLC) with the aim of boosting overall application security.

 The change didn’t just happen suddenly.
 Organizations and management teams have been steadily becoming more aware that while DevOps has been great for improving efficiency and delivery speeds for new releases, security has been holding position at the end.